rtbrick/bngblaster/docs/ctrl.md

 `igmp-join` | Join group | `group` | `source1`, `source2`, `source3`
 `igmp-leave` | Leave group | `group` |
 `igmp-info` | IGMP information | |

+The `session-id` is the same as used for `{session-global}` in the configuration section.
+This number starts with 1 and is increased per session added.
+In example if username is configured as `user{session-global}@rtbrick.com"` and logged in user is `user10@rtbrick.com"` the `session-id` of this user is `10`.

 ### L2TP Commands